-Persian cats, including black Persian cats, are one of the oldest known breeds of cats.
+Persian cats, including black Persian cats, are one of the oldest known breeds of feline.
 Loved by royalty, celebrities, and everyone in between, these beautiful cats have been one of the most popular breeds since they were first discovered.
-Recognizable by their flattened faces and long, fluffy coats, black Persians can be found winning fans worldwide.
+With their flattened faces and long, fluffy coats, black Persians can be found winning fans worldwide.

 You may recognize them by sight, but how much do you really know about the black Persian cat?
 If you are thinking of adding one to your family or are just curious, keep reading to learn more about the gorgeous black Persian!

 The Earliest Records of Black Persian Cats in History

 Specific details about the origins of black Persian cats are not entirely known.
 They are believed to have originated in Iran, previously called Persia.
 The ancestors of modern-day black Persian cats were first recorded landing in Europe in the 17th century.

 Italian explorers reportedly smuggled the cats out of Persia and brought them home to Italy.
 Based on early drawings, the first Persian cats looked much different than the modern versions.
 They had long hair without the characteristic flat face of today’s Persians.